Psychological Evaluations for Immigration

 Licensed Clinical Psychologist

 I am a bilingual (English/Spanish) licensed clinical psychologist and founder of Radical Depths Psychotherapy - a group psychotherapy and assessment practice in California.
 I am passionate about working with the unique hardships of the immigrant experience.
-I earned my doctoral degree at The Wright Institute in Berkeley, CA and have been working with victims of trauma for over 11 years.
+I earned my doctoral degree at The Wright Institute in Berkeley, CA and have been working with victims of trauma for over 12 years.
 Over the course of my career, I have worked with many undocumented and monolingual Spanish-speakers who have experienced complex trauma, many of whom were recent immigrants.
 I also have specialized training in working with the LGBTQ+ population.

-I have more than six years experience conducting psychological immigration evaluations.
+I have more than seven years experience conducting psychological immigration evaluations.
 I have attended various trainings on evidence-based methodology for forensic psychological assessment in immigration court.
 Further, I am a member and mentor for the Bay Area Asylum Mental Health Project, a group of mental health providers who support the training and administration of psychological evaluations for asylum seekers pro bono.

-I have completed over 150 immigration evaluations and now train and supervise clinicians learning to do this important work.
+I have completed over 100 immigration evaluations and now train and supervise clinicians learning to do this important work.

 Licensed Clinical Social Worker